BtNowakowski/TestFramework-Template/README.md

-# TestFramework-pracujpl
+# TestFramework Template
 Template for an automation framework